 Swansea City AFC is continually making progress to operate as a more environmentally friendly organisation.
 It is committed to ensuring it adopts the appropriate policies to introduce and deliver a stander of environmental responsibility which will satisfy the expectations of our stakeholders and demonstrates a respect for our physical community.

-All those involved within the club can be assures of an environment in which their rights, dignity and individual worth is respected, and in particular that they are able to enjoy their engagement at the club without the threat of intimidation, victimisation, harassment, bully and abuse.
+All those involved within the Club can be assured of an environment in which their rights, dignity and individual worth is respected, and in particular that they are able to enjoy their engagement at the Club without the threat of intimidation, victimisation, harassment, bullying and abuse.

 Swansea City AFC Ground Regulations are displayed around the stadium and on the club’s website available to view by clicking HERE.
 Stewards are employed to enforce these Ground Regulations and thereby ensure the delivery of a safe and enjoyable matchday.
 By purchasing a ticket and gaining admission to the stadium, home and visiting supporters agree to abide by thee regulations.